Skip to main content

 Custom configuration and Troubleshooting "..service not started" error

-The certify background service operates a local API for the app on port 9696 by default.
-If this port is in use by another application/service (or for some other reason it cannot create a binding to localhost:9696, or a security product is preventing local port access) then you will see the message 'Service not started'.
+The background service operates a local API for the app on port 9696 by default.
+If this port is in use by another application/service (or for some other reason it cannot create a binding to 127.0.0.2:9696 (localhost), or a security product is preventing local port access) then you will see the message 'Service not started'.

 info

-If you are repeatedly seeing the "Service Not Started" error, first try deleting serviceconfig.json and servers.json from C:\ProgramData\Certify\ then restart the background service and the app.
+If you are repeatedly seeing the "Service Not Started" error, first try deleting serviceconfig.json and servers.json from C:\ProgramData\Certify\ then restart the background service and the app and these config files will be recreated.
 This can help if automatic port negotiation has gotten out of sync.

-In some cases antivirus software products (such as ClamWin, Watchguard Advanced EPDR, ESET) have been known to prevent the Certify servicing installing properly or prevent some core features working like our temporary http challenge service listener.
+In some cases antivirus software products (such as ClamWin, Watchguard Advanced EPDR, ESET) have been known to prevent the Certify service installing properly or can prevent some core features working like our temporary http challenge service listener.

 {